 Programme of Study

 In addition to the syllabus for the GCSE exam, students are taught a number of enrichment and extension topics.

-Students in Sets 1-4 will also study for an additional, harder qualification to be taken in Year 11.
-Some work towards this will take place during Year 10 and the rest during Year 11.
+Students in sets 1-4 will also study for an additional, harder qualification(s) to be taken in Year 11.